Code-Institute-Submissions/Jambrisak-Quiz-Application_JanResub/README.md

 ### Site owner goals
 - Provide entertaining and an interactive experience for the users.
-- Provide a game app with questions with various difficulty level.
+- Provide a game app with questions with a high difficulty level.
 - Provide a link to linkedin and the project's GitHub repository, to interest users in the project and to obtain new followers.
 - To provide a website that looks well across a range of devices and screen sizes.
+- To provide an application that challenges the user with a set time per question.

 ### User goals
 As a user I want to: